wwhitemcs/pratice/README.md

 <h2>The following will be examples of my craft</h2>
 <h3>Though the text keeps getting smaller, my oroject continues to grow</3h>
 <h4>This is the amazing power of HTML</h4>
+<p>Those were examples of differente header sizes where this is an example of the paragraph section</p>